openstack/monasca-agent/docs/Plugins.md

 * prometheus.io/scrape: Only scrape pods that have a value of 'true'
 * prometheus.io/path: If the metrics path is not '/metrics' override this.
 * prometheus.io/port: Scrape the pod on the indicated port instead of the default of '9102'.
+* monasca.io/usek8slabels: Attach Kubernetes labels of the pod that is being scraped.
+Default to 'true'
+* monasca.io/whitelist: Yaml list of metric names to whitelist against on detected endpoint

 These annotations are pulled from the Kubelet for pod autodetection and the Kubernetes API for the service auto detection